Academic policies and procedures

 The Department of Accounting and Finance will process requests for courses taken in Accounting (ACC), Finance (FIN), and MIS (Management Information Systems).

-The Department of Business Administration will process requests for courses taken in Entrepreneurship (ENTR), General Management (GMGT), Human Resource Management/Industrial Relations (HRIR), International Business (INTB), and Leadership and Organizations (LEAD).
+The Department of Business Administration will process requests for courses taken in Entrepreneurship (ENTR), General Management (GMGT), Human Resource Management/Industrial Relations (HRIR), Strategy and Global Management (SGMT), and Leadership and Organizations (LEAD).

 Supply Chain Management